kattezapata/Proyecto-ST0256-AN/README.md

-# Proyecto-Análisis numérico
+# Project-Numerical Analysis

-Integrantes:
+Members:
 * Myllee Sarleth Mosquera Rivas
 * Santiago Parra Mejía
 * Mariana Quintero Montoya
 * Laura Katterine Zapata Rendón

-Profesor: Alejandro Arenas Vasco
+Teacher: Alejandro Arenas Vasco

-## Temática proyecto
+## Project theme
-El proyecto consiste en desarrollar una página web con todos los métodos y procedimientos vistos en clase para dar soluciones a ecuaciones y sis temas de ecuaciones.
+The project consists of developing a web page with all the methods and procedures seen in class to give solutions to equations and equation systems. of equations.